 - Domingos Quina

 Here you have some different types of players.
-Captain and star player Tom Cairney is out for the first 2-3 months of the season.
+Captain and star player Tom Cairney is out for the first 2-to 3 months of the season.
 Seri is a class player at this level and should be a definitive starter, probably as a deep-lying playmaker with Reed at his side.
 Together they will form one of the best midfield duos in the league.
-Reed can play in several roles, with ball-winning midfielder the most suitable.
+Reed can play in several roles, with a ball-winning midfielder the most suitable.

 Onomah, Chalobah and Quina provide good cover.
 Cairney, Onomah and Quina can also play at AM in a more attacking formation.